Joseph Agassi: Israeli politics

 Agassi had expressed criticism against the settler movement and advocated for Israel to "separate" from the worldwide Jewish community:

+He was close to Hillel Kook who advocated severely limiting the Right of Return, forming a Hebrew Nation and creation of a Constitution already in 1948.
+Agassi was very much influenced by these views.

 Global politics

 Agassi had written widely on global politics and on the methodology to implement global politics.
 His methodology was consistently procedural, without having requests for systematic procedures.
 His demands from those who design global politics are minimalist: small methodological changes may lead to large-scale achievements.

 Agassi also proposed to bring global problems to public agendas for discussions in different forums, in particular in workshops where discussions are held with an agreed-upon agenda: the agenda, said Agassi, should be discussed and set by the participants prior to the discussion.